Last Updated on June 13, 2026 by Anda Malescu

 USCIS has placed a complete processing hold and mandated a comprehensive re-review and potential re-processing of previosuly approved applications for all benefit requests filed by individuals who were born in or are citizens of the 19 countries identified as “high-risk” in the June 4 Presidential Proclamation (travel ban).

-- Affected Countries: Afghanistan, Burma, Burundi, Chad, Republic of the Congo, Cuba, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Sierra Leone, Somalia, Sudan, Togo, Turkmenistan, Venezuela, and Yemen.
+- Affected Countries under Proclamation 10949: Afghanistan, Burma, Burundi, Chad, Republic of the Congo, Cuba, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Sierra Leone, Somalia, Sudan, Togo, Turkmenistan, Venezuela, and Yemen.

 - Applications Under Indefinite Hold: Processing is paused for all pending USCIS benefit applications, including, but not limited to: